rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 My disk is sda.

 I now usually used fdisk as a partitioning tool.
-However, there&#8217;s a tool I can highly recommend.
+However, there's a tool I can highly recommend.
 Its called parted and can be installed using:

 ```
 sudo apt-get install parted
 ```

-Since I&#8217;ll want to use ntfs as file system, I&#8217;ll need to install the ntfs drivers:
+Since I'll want to use ntfs as file system, I'll need to install the ntfs drivers:

 ```
 sudo apt-get install ntfs-3g